HackLinux/e8/readme.md

 The goal of the entire project is not to have something that can run as soon as possible; we already have things that can run well, and I don't want to compete.

-I do have a question in my mind.
+Instead, I want to answer a question in my mind.

 The designed mechanisms and principles for a working computer (including the architecture, the OS, the tool chain for building running programs) often seems simple